jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Long read but I think it captures a lot of my thinking around why I think [[thoughts/digital permanence|digital permanence]] is scary (and why I've been thinking about relational notions of identity!)
 TLDR;
 		- The concept of identity is very noun-like (i.e. tied to physical traits and current state) in Computer Science + software systems
 		- Contrasts with identity as verb-like (i.e. incredibly contextual, based on who you are with, how you are feeling, what experiences you have)
+			- "The joins are the pathways for information exchange and transformation, for organising, and the expansion of organisational identity.
+Joins give the dots their meaning, their contextual relevance, their identity, just as dots give the information exchange direction and potency."

 ### July 14th
 - Reboot published my research proposal / manifesto / essay on Rhizome and data-neutrality today!